PrashantYadav05/MySQL-PracticeWork/README.md

 ```sql
 SELECT * FROM products WHERE (year>2014 AND year<2016) OR product_type='scooter';
 ```
-* **IN/NOT IN** For instance, let's sayyou were interested in returning all models with the year 2014, 2016, or 2019.
+* **IN/NOT IN** For instance, let's say you were interested in returning all models with the year 2014, 2016, or 2019.
 You could write a query such as this:
 ```sql
 SELECT * FROM products WHERE WHERE year = 2014 OR year = 2016 OR year = 2019;
 ```